noamlevy81/NeMo-Guardrails/docs/user_guides/community/auto-align.md

             - autoalign check output
 ```
 We also have to add the AutoAlign's guardrail endpoint in parameters.

+"multi_language" is an optional parameter to enable guardrails for non-English information

 One of the advanced configs is matching score (ranging from 0 to 1) which is a threshold that determines whether the guardrail will block the input/output or not.
 If the matching score is higher (i.e. close to 1) then the guardrail will be more strict.